Ethnographic explorations

 - Analysis of texts, folklores and audio/visual records

-Multiple disruptive risks: Studied community are facing multitude of disruptive risks stem from climate change, environmental degradation and human intervention.
+Studied community are facing multitude of disruptive hazards stem from climate change, environmental degradation and human intervention.
 The studied community has been facing acute salinity intrusion resulted from sea level rise, intensified and repeated cyclones and costal flooding.
 Coupled with human intervention such as commercial shrimp farming, water management and other development activities the local community is facing significant environmental degradation, interruption of ecosystem services and shrinking economic and livelihood opportunity.

 Situated adaptive practices